treboryatska/gitdao/README.md

     B --> |Verifies|daoContributors
 ```

-### 5. Steps to create a repository and give its ownership to a DAO
+## One way to create a repository and give its ownership to a DAO

 1. Create a Github account for the DAO
 2. Create a repository or transfer an existing one to the DAO account